Are you gearing up for your next spring break trip?

 Four-day general admission tickets start in the $300 range, not including add-ons such as car camping and airport shuttles.
 VIP tickets start in the $600 range.
 If you’re on a tight budget, check Envision Festival’s Facebook page for opportunities to win free or discounted tickets.
-Also, 2017 Envision tickets are currently on sale, so buy early because the festival sells out every year.

-6. Get Lost at the Teatro Nacional Costa Rica
+5. Get Lost at the Teatro Nacional Costa Rica

 Trade the humid Costa Rican jungle for the rare air of the Teatro Nacional Costa Rica, or National Theater, a stunning Neoclassical edifice in the heart of San Juan, Costa Rica’s economic and political capital.
 As Costa Rica’s foremost performance art institution, the National Theater puts on an eclectic array of shows, including orchestral performances, dance extravaganzas, mixed-media performance art, lectures, and more.

-8. Hit the Breaks
+6. Hit the Breaks

 While you’re at the beach, why not strap on a surf board and hit the waves?
 You don’t have to be an expert to tackle Costa Rica’s waves, particularly on the tamer Caribbean side.
 There, the December-through-March window offers reliable waves, particularly at beginner-friendly Westfalia and Playa Negra in Cahuita.